Framework

 };

-Or for parameterized routes, name the component product-[id]/chart.js, then load a list of product identifiers from a database with a SQL query:
+Or for parameterized routes, name the module product-[id]/chart.js, then load a list of product identifiers from a database with a SQL query:

 import postgres from "postgres";